danielmakarchuk/danielmakarchuk.GitHub.io/README.md

 1. Why is Markdown better than a word processor?
    * markdown and can be quickly and efficiently turned into XML which is required to generate static websites.
 To host a word file, it would have to be translated it into lightweight markup (like markdown) before turning it into a website.
 Writing in markdown removes a step from the process of hosting a static website.
-   * Some common word processors like Microsoft word cost money to use.
-Markdown has many editors such as Visual studio which are free to download.

    * In the world of computer science lightweight markup languages like markdown are used in documentation.
 By using markup instead of a word processor, skills potential employers may be impressed by are displayed.

 1. Why is my resume not showing up?